 I have been teaching and helping students on a part-time basis since 2010.
 Areas include English, Math, Business and Critical Thinking subjects.
 The intent is to combine my teaching experience with my technical and business background to build better learning environments.

-All work is being done under the Jade umbrella using Jade Networks Data Center Services.
-Open sourced support materials including student mobile applications, presentation material, video tutorials, and other digital material will be hosted as needed.
-What follows is our vision for the site and areas we are currently working on.
+We conduct all work under the Jade umbrella, utilizing Jade Networks Data Center Services.
+We will host open-sourced support materials, including student mobile applications, presentation materials, video tutorials, and other digital content, as needed.
+Below, we outline our vision for the site and the areas we currently focus on.

-Teachers Network revenue will be mainly derived through online class sales.
-Additional sources will be identified as we sort this out.
+Online class sales will drive Teachers Network revenue.
+We will identify additional sources as we refine the business model.
 Target markets are, at least initially, English speaking markets, namely the United States, UK, Canada, Australia and New Zealand.
 English being an International language may also open doors to other markets depending on the subject material.
 TEFL English is one for instance.
 Certain local resources such as an existing media lab and a basic electronics lab are also at our disposal if and when needed.

 Core Subjects and Resources